kingluddite/web-dev-notes/full_stack/oauth/01-intro.md

 ## Install connect-mongo

 `$ npm install connect-mongo --save`

-* store the user while the browser session is still open
+* Store the user while the browser session is still open
-* we will be using a persistant session store with mongodb
+* We will be using a persistant session store with mongodb
-* this will allow user to remain logged in when they return to the site
+* This will allow user to remain logged in when they return to the site

 **app.js**

+## Require
+* passport
+* express-session
+* connect-mongo
-require passport, express-session, connect-mongo and passing in the session
+* passing in the session

-(code fragment app.js)
+(**code fragment app.js**)

 ```js
 var mongoose = require( 'mongoose' );